MicrosoftDocs/azure-docs/articles/azure-functions/functions-run-local.md

 To learn more, see [Register Azure Functions binding extensions](functions-bindings-register.md#extension-bundles).

 There may be cases in a non-.NET project when you can't use extension bundles, such as when you need to target a specific version of an extension not in the bundle.
 In these rare cases, you can use Core Tools to locally install the specific extension packages required by your project.
-To learn more, see [Explicitly install extensions](#explicitly-install-extensions).
+To learn more, see [Install extensions](#install-extensions).

 [!INCLUDE [functions-local-settings-file](../../includes/functions-local-settings-file.md)]